-His books, including the international bestsellers Spontaneous Happiness, Eight Weeks to Optimum Health, and Healthy Aging, have improved millions of lives and sold over 10 million copies.
+His books, including the international bestsellers Spontaneous Happiness, Eight Weeks to Optimum Health and Healthy Aging, have sold over 10 million copies.
 Weil wrote Why Our Health Matters: A Vision of Medicine That Can Transform Our Future and appeared in the 2012 documentary Escape Fire: The Fight to Save American Healthcare.

-Partnered with Origins, Dr. Weil created a line of clinically proven skincare formulas that apply his approach to health, wellness, and ecological responsibility to beauty and skincare.
+Partnered with Origins, Dr. Weil’s line of clinically proven skincare formulas apply his approach to health, wellness, and ecological responsibility to beauty and skincare.
 Focused on sustainability and community, Dr. Weil donates 100% of his Origins proceeds to the Weil Foundation, which has given out over $4.1 million in grants.

 - Weil's Vision for the Future of Integrative Medicine (2011)

 - Dr. Weil interviewed by Sanjay Gupta about depression and happiness (2011)

 - Dr. Weil on Happiness vs. Contentment (2011)